Jdecarheil/brewers-diary-platform/README.md

 - Prettier:\
   Is not yet ran through our pre-commit hook, however the default config file is found at the root of this application and it is suggested to use the prettier plugin for vscode and format on save

+- Zod:\
+  Whilst not static, zod is used for schema declaration and validation with our input form data as well as network request/response data.
+As typescript checks types at compile time, we cannot guarantee safe types at runtime.

 # **Coding Standards**

 - _File names and folders to use kebab-case._